Honest-binding quantum bit commitment from separable operations: Binding from separable operations

 Let $\cA$ be the Hilbert space of Alice and $\cB$ be the Hilbert space of Bob, associated with an $n$-qudit and an $m$-qudit quantum register respectively.
 We set $N \coloneqq \dim(\cA)=d^n$ and $M\coloneqq \dim(\cB)=d^m$, where $d\geq 2$ is the dimension of the qudits.
 After the commit phase, Alice and Bob share one of two quantum states $\Psi_0,\Psi_1\in\cA\otimes\cB$ depending on Alice's commitment to $0$ or $1$ respectively.
 We assume the states to be pure~\footnote{If the states are not pure we can purify them over a larger system that will be Bob's, since the size of his system does not matter.}, and we write $\Psi_b=\ketbra{\Psi_b}$ for $b\in\{0,1\}$.
 For the protocol to be hiding, the reduced states on Bob's side have to be indistinguishable~\footnote{This condition is necessary, but not sufficient.
 The analysis of the hiding property is protocol-specific as is the case for our protocol in the next section.}.
 This means that:

-We study the situation where Alice has honestly committed to $b$ and wants to switch her commitment to $1-b$.
-We denote with $p_s(b)$ the probability of her successfully doing so, i.e., Bob accepting her opening.
-To switch her commitment, Alice performs an operation on her space $\cA$, described by a quantum channel $\cN\in C(\cA)$, where $C(\cA)$ is the set of completely positive trace-preserving maps, i.e. quantum channels, from the space of linear operators on $\cA$ to itself.
-Her goal is to maximise the probability that Bob identifies the shared state as $\Psi_{1-b}$, after she applied her channel to the committed state $\Psi_b$; this is expressed by the fidelity between the two states \footnote{For two quantum states $\rho$ and $\sigma$, we define the fidelity as $ F(\rho,\sigma):=\|\sqrt{\rho}\sqrt{\sigma}\|_1^2=\left(\Tr(\sqrt{\sqrt{\sigma}\rho\sqrt{\sigma }})\right)^2 $}, that is
+We study the situation where Alice and Bob share the post-commitment state $\Psi_b$ and Alice wants to open $1-b$, meaning she wants to convince Bob that they are sharing the state $\Psi_{1-b}$.
+We denote with $p_b$ the probability of her successfully doing so, i.e., Bob accepting her opening.
+To this end Alice performs an operation on her space $\cA$, described by $\cN\in C(\cA)$, where $C(\cA)$ is the set of completely positive trace-preserving maps, i.e. quantum channels, from the space of linear operators on $\cA$ to itself.
+Her goal is to maximise $p_b$, the probability that Bob identifies the shared state as $\Psi_{1-b}$, after she applied her channel to the committed state $\Psi_b$; this is expressed by the fidelity between the two states \footnote{For two quantum states $\rho$ and $\sigma$, we define the fidelity as $ F(\rho,\sigma):=\|\sqrt{\rho}\sqrt{\sigma}\|_1^2=\left(\Tr(\sqrt{\sqrt{\sigma}\rho\sqrt{\sigma }})\right)^2 $}:

 We fix a channel $\cN$ and denote by $\{K_j\}$ its set of Kraus operators, i.e.~$\cN(X)=\sum_jK_jXK_j\da$.
 Since $\Psi_{1-b}$ is pure, it follows that: